argoproj-labs/training-material/argo-workflows/getting-started/install.md

 `kubectl -n argo get deploy minio`{{execute}}

-Finally, the Argo Server provides a user interface and API;
+Finally, the **Argo Server** provides a user interface and API:

 `kubectl -n argo get deploy argo-server`{{execute}}

 ## Wait for everything to be ready

-Before we proceed, let wait (around 1m) for our deployments to be available:
+Before we proceed, let wait (around 1 minute to 2 minutes) for our deployments to be available:

 `kubectl -n argo wait deploy --all --for condition=Available --timeout 2m`{{execute}}